dgrisham/csci400/class_exercises/ruby/1-basics.md

 the downloaded files, take a look at [ruby_control_flow.rb](demo_files/ruby_control_flow.rb).

-Slides 1-9.
-Part of the popularity of Ruby stems from its expressive syntax.
+**Slides 1-11**: Part of the popularity of Ruby stems from its expressive syntax.
 Review these slides and play with the code corresponding code, through the comment that says \#yield.

 Add to your paper:

--   Slide 10 asks you to trace the code on the following slides
+-   Slide 12 asks you to trace the code on the following slides
 -   Be ready to discuss with the class when/why yield might be useful
 -   Do the in-class challenge on slide 14
 -   We'll explore blocks in more detail (slide 15) later